almossawi/badarguments/extras/content/posts/main/index.md

 Being disenfranchised means that even the most emancipating voices around invariably and implicitly remind you that you're at such a disadvantage that if you wanted to become something like the President, then maybe, in forty years time, if you're on your best behavior, you might be able to achieve that.

 **Labeling**.
 Statistics, invented or shared in bad faith, or language that aims to give a group a sinister image can lead to a fatalism, a self-fulfilling prophecy that directly impacts how that group's members behave and see themselves.
 People turn _into_ their labels, compelled by language.
+The way that intertwinement devours one's spirit is more effective than all the tanks in the world.
 For instance, a Newsweek article reads

 “A recent poll shows that rabbits are happy with how badgers treat them.”